Why Buy Land in Upstate New York

 Striking it Rich in Upstate New York’s Golden Triangle

-Over the last 4 years the US economy has faced a withering assault on an historic scale: the stock market collapsed, large and small businesses shuttered, unemployment has soared to levels not seen in 30 years, and erstwhile high- flying markets became glutted with foreclosed properties, pushing real estate prices dramatically lower.
+In the past decade or so, the US economy has faced a withering assault on an historic scale: the stock market collapsed, large and small businesses shuttered, unemployment has soared to levels not seen in 30 years, and erstwhile high- flying markets became glutted with foreclosed properties, pushing real estate prices dramatically lower.
 Yet, amid this deep national retrenchment, a quiet island of prosperity has formed in the center of NY State, between the three points of Albany, Syracuse and Binghamton.
 Within this triangle commercial, private and public money has been has been flowing in from the four corners of the earth- and real estate prices have been appreciating faster than nearly anywhere in the nation.
 It is as if this region were in the throes a bull market.
 Perhaps it is; But why?

 To understand the current upward mobility in NY, one must look back 30 years in history.
 During those dark days, the Giant, which was New York State’s manufacturing sector built along the Erie Canal, got up, and in a shower of pink slips, left the state to seek its fortune in far away lands.
 The 150 years of manufacturing opulence in Upstate NY was over, leaving in its wake a devastated economy with a sophisticated, world-class, transportation infrastructure to pay for.
 Real estate prices bottomed out and stayed there for decades.
 The collapse created a vacuum so large that it would take 30 years to fill.